Guaymas: Demographic evolution

 According to the Population and Housing Count of 2010, the city of Guaymas had a population of 113,082 inhabitants.

 The total municipal population has 149,299 inhabitants in its approximately 42 localities and approximately 310 ejidos and rancherías.

 As a municipality stand out: 113,082 of its municipal headoffice (Guaymas), Vícam with 9,364, Pótam with 6,417, and San Carlos with 2,264.

 Economy

 Main producer and exporter of honey in Mexico, with quality and international recognition.

 Fishing

-It is the most important activity and main source of income; with large installed capacity for capture, processing, and commercialization.

-Guaymense fishing employs 11,800 people in the catch, and another 325 are engaged in aquaculture.
-It contributes 70% of the total Sonora state fisheries production, with the main species caught being sardine, shrimp and squid.

 It has 175 kilometers of coastline including important bays such as Guaymas, Lobos, San Carlos (Mexico) and the Herradura.
 The municipality has more than 83% of the docks operating in the State.
+80 percent of fishermen in coastal communities originate from the same region where they fish; 15 percent come from other localities of the state, and about 5 percent from other states, particularly Sinaloa and Nayarit.

+Fishing has historically been the most important activity and main source of income in this city; with large installed capacity for capture, processing, and commercialization.
+Today, although it generates big employment and provides good income to the majority of the Guaymense population it has stopped being considered as the most important activity.
+The arrival of maquiladora (manufacturing) plants which compete with the fishing industry have been a challenging factor, as well as the unfortunately growing lack of interest in both its government and population.